 It has been assumed all common repairs to the subject building will be shared amongst the co-proprietors on an equal basis.
+Checks should be made to establish if any works are being undertaken or are proposed to the block.

+The property has areas of garden ground to the side and rear.
 It is always sensible when purchasing any property to find out who owns all outside areas/boundaries and who is responsible for their maintenance.
-Your Legal Advisers will obtain this information.
+Your legal adviser will obtain this information.